tommie/dios/README.md

 - It would be nice to use macros instead of `ifdef`, so all handler code uses local names.
   Then we'd include all modules once, and use well-known names instead.
   Before building the code generator, the `ifdef` approach required less maintenance, so that's where we are.
+- Timers would be useful in general, to share the few hardware timers more easily.
+  This is similar to event counter expressions, but would be able to disable the hardware when it's not needed.
 - gpsim could be used for automatic testing.
+  Remember to disable WDT!
+- Event expressions: building meta-events to say "post X if A and then B or (C and D in any order) are posted".
+  Not entirely sure how useful that would be on its own.
+  - "post X if A has been posted 10 times" would be useful for timers
+  - "post X if A has been posted 10 times and not B" would be useful to debouncers
+- Continuations: implementing cooperative multitasking by allowing "waiting" on one or more events, like POSIX `select(2)`.
+  For PIC-sized code, is there any benefit compared to modular event handlers?